thijsvanloef/palworld-server-docker/README.md

          COMMUNITY: false  # Enable this if you want your server to show up in the community servers tab, USE WITH SERVER_PASSWORD!
          SERVER_NAME: "palworld-server-docker by Thijs van Loef"
          SERVER_DESCRIPTION: "palworld-server-docker by Thijs van Loef"
+         ALLOW_CONNECT_PLATFORM: "Steam" # Defaults to "Steam" if not set, set this to "Xbox" if you want to host a server for Xbox players.
+CROSSPLAY BETWEEN XBOX-STEAM IS NOT YET SUPPORTED
       volumes:
          - ./palworld:/palworld/
 ```